Lukobet/Darey.io_pbl/Project20.md

 i was able to acces it using the root user password gotten from docker logs
 ![Screenshot from 2023-09-17 15-55-47](https://github.com/Lukobet/Darey.io_pbl/assets/110517150/fbfc5118-ec61-4c06-b423-64be227c87a6)

-buts still the same. i joined the blocker session and my errorsbweere corrected .
+buts still the same. i joined the blocker session and my errors were corrected .
 I didn't add the password i want to use in the script

 ```
 export MYSQL_PW=